frankkode/experts-wall-app/README.md

 ## Other Technologies

-TileWinds CSS is used for styling, providing a structured and visually appealing layout for the application.
+TailWind CSS is used for styling, providing a structured and visually appealing layout for the application.
 Local Storage Mock is employed during development to simulate local storage behavior.

 # Expert Availability